Kaikōura tragedy: Lower Hutt woman among victims identified

 One of the five victims of the Kaikōura boating tragedy was a much-loved member of the Lower Hutt community remembered by friends as a keen kayaker, photographer and dancer.

-Susan Cade died on board the Fish Kaikōura with nine other members of the Nature Photography Society when the boat crashed and overturned.
+Susan Cade died on board the Fish Kaikōura.
+She had been with nine other members of the Nature Photography Society when the boat crashed and overturned.

 Cade's dance teacher Jo Matsis said the Feet with Heat dance academy was devastated to hear of her death.